 A split-shafted arrow

 Some lazy bastards just spat on the end and shoved it onto the shaft right before they loosed, enough for the head to stay on the shaft and lodge in the body of an enemy.
+I could definitely see some kind of lazy fantasy archer doing this.

 The feathers used in medieval fletching came from goose, turkey, duck, grouse, pheasant, even pigeons.
 Goose, however, was deemed the best.
 This type of feather possesses oils that make it waterproof, to a certain extent.
 The size of the feather depended on the purpose of the arrow.